syntax53/Nightmare-Redux/README.md

 v1.3 (05/12/2003)
 ------------------------------------------
--BUGFIX: was reading wrong value in the room DB for a room’s spell
+-BUGFIX: was reading wrong value in the room DB for a room's spell
 -NEW: export to mmud explorer (still tweaking), MMud Explorer coming soon
 -NEW: limited item list creator - scans users, rooms, and shops
 -NEW: abilities have quick links to what they refer to (like CastSP X)